torrayne/formailer/README.md

 ## Customization

 You can customize Formailer to suit your needs.
 You can add as many forms as you'd like.
-As long as they have unique names.
+As long as they have unique ids.
 Each form can have it's own email template and SMTP settings.
 But if you want to set defaults for everything you can.
 ### SMTP

 All of your SMTP variables must be saved in the environment.
 You can add as many configs as you have emails.
 And you can save a default config to fallback on.
 Note that if you have default config you don't need to specify every option again.
 Any missing options will fallback to the default.